Sunlis/ONI-nerf-electrolyzer/README.md

 Changes:
 - Art buff / plant nerf fixes the Decor 20+ item constraint being too easy to satisfy
 - Now requires light source
+- Reduce morale bonus of Great Hall to +3 and Mess Hall to +1

 Future Changes: (if possible)
 - Recreational building must be active for the requirement to be met (if possible)
 - Now requires ration box or fridge
-- Reduce morale bonus of Great Hall to +3 and Mess Hall to +1

-## Parks and Nature Reserves
+## Parks and Nature Reserves &check;

 The conditions are fine, but the bonus is too big considering some of the clever ways you can get these bonuses and trick dupes into walking through them.
 (e.g. put one in the kitchen, put one next to bedrooms/bathrooms, put one in the main shaft, etc...)

-Morale buff reduced to +1 and +3, respectively
+Morale buff reduced to +2 and +4, respectively

-## Barbecue
+## Barbecue &check;

 Barbecue provides +8 morale as a byproduct of ranching (which has other substantial benefits that justify ranching on their own.)

 Baby critters provide the same amount of meat as adults, making drowning chambers the most straightforward way to produce meat.

-The fix:
+Changed:
 - Barbecue food quality reduced from 3 to 2 (same as omelette, but more calorie efficient)
+- The food morale tweaks below

+Proposed:
 - Baby critters (first 5 cycles of life) produce 1/4 the amount of meat as adults.

-- The food morale tweaks below
+## Fish &check;

+Fish has a similar problem to barbecue if you properly cheese their reproduction mechanics, though they pretty much only get you food, lime, and radiation resistance.

+Changes:
+- Food quality of raw fish reduced to 1 (from 2)
+- Food quality of cooked fish reduced to 3 (from 4)

 ## Food Quality vs Morale Bonus